Responsible Research in the University of Oulu

 - The University recommends that every researcher acquires and uses a personal ORCID identifier.

-- The University recommends licensing research outputs under the Creative Commons - CCBY 4.0 license.
+- The University recommends licensing open research outputs under the Creative Commons - CCBY 4.0 license.

 - The awareness of openness is promoted through informing, training and guidance.